spirin/mockery-proxy/README.md

 # mockery-proxy

-A compatibility wrapper that enables legacy `mockery` v2-style CLI usage on projects that depend on the newer `mockery` v3.
+A compatibility wrapper that enables v2-style CLI usage for `mockery` v3.

 ## Purpose